The Overview: Acetic Acid Bacteria

 Potassium Metabisulfite, SO2, Sulfur Dioxide, Sulfites: The Overview

 If you read some of my other articles on sulfites and sorbates, you will know that I am not an advocate of using Campden, potassium metabisulfite, sulphite, SO2, or whatever other term you use for this preservative and sanitizing compound.
-The biggest reason I am not an advocate is because I think it’s overused, especially … Continue reading Potassium Metabisulfite: The Overview
+The biggest reason I am not an advocate is because I think it’s overused, especially … Continue reading The Overview: Potassium Metabisulfite

 Bacteria and Hard Cider – It’s not all bad.